 ‘There’s something exciting about being scared to death!’ – Writer Noel Anderson

 As a young kid I loved Hammer Horror productions, films like Dracula, Frankenstein and The Nanny with Bette Davis.
-When I first started to think about a ghost story I could adapt for the stage, The Turn of the Screw by Henry James immediately came mind.
-A Gothic tale of child possession, set in England in the late 1890’s.
-Of course, the much loved novella has seen many adaptations over the years on stage and in film, including director Jack Clayton’s The Innocents with Deborah Kerr.
+When I first started to think about a ghost story I could adapt for the stage, The Turn of the Screw by Henry James immediately came to mind.
+A Gothic tale of child possession, set in England in the late 1890s.
+Of course, the much-loved novella has seen many adaptations over the years on stage and in film, including director Jack Clayton’s The Innocents with Deborah Kerr.

-So, what makes my re-imagining of this well known ghost story different?
+So, what makes my re-imagining of this well-known ghost story different?
 To be honest it took a lot of late nights of writing and rewriting to figure that out.
-All I knew as I sat down to adapt The Turn of the Screw was I wanted scare the bejesus out of audience and/or the reader!
+All I knew as I sat down to adapt The Turn of the Screw was I wanted to scare the bejesus out of the audience and/or the reader!

 About the Adaptation

 The first thing I did was kill off (write out) the men.
 In my adaption of The Turn of the Screw, now called Ghost Story, the two ladies, Miss (governess to two angelic children) and Mrs Grose (obedient servant) acknowledge the minor characters (Miss Jessel and Peter Quint) but they are never seen on stage.
 In my ghost story, the women also play the possessed children, Miles and Flora.
 This is my point of difference over other adaptions of The Turn of the Screw.
 Ghost Story is told from the perspective of the two repressed women, in particular the governess, a young woman prone to extreme sexual fantasies.